-- Construction actions would create a high degree of vegetation disturbance and loss from the use of heavy equipment, but it would be short-term, temporary, and mitigated by the application of measures which call for retaining as much woody vegetation as possible and for seeding and planting to restore and improve riparian vegetation in the project sites after construction activities. - Though two projects (Lemhi Headwaters, and Eagle Valley) could impact up to 100 acres of vegetation, most actions would impact less than ten. - Multi-year staging of the three larger projects would reduce the number of acres of vegetation impacted in any one year. - Follow-up inspections and herbicide treatments on bare soil sites after construction would prevent or minimize the potential for colonization by invasive plants. - Native vegetation communities would be restored in the project areas, which would result in a long-term benefit to vegetation.
+• Construction actions would create a high degree of vegetation disturbance in the short term (less than 3 acres for each project), which would primarily be disturbance to agricultural vegetation.
+Some vegetation would be lost from the use of heavy equipment.
+Most effects would be short-term, temporary, and mitigated by the application of measures which call for retaining as much woody vegetation as possible and for seeding and planting to restore and improve riparian vegetation in the project sites after construction activities.

+- Follow-up inspections and herbicide treatments on bare soil sites after construction would prevent or minimize the potential for colonization by invasive plants. - Native vegetation communities would be restored in the project areas, which would result in a long-term benefit to vegetation.